AJWS Global Justice Fellowship for Rabbinical and Graduate Students

 - Orientation programming: A series of educational opportunities—both virtual and in-person—to build community among fellows, provide context for the travel experience and introduce participants to AJWS’s campaign themes

-- Travel: An immersive, 8-10 day experience in a community where AJWS works in the developing world—emphasizing engagement with local experts, meeting local advocates funded by AJWS, exploring the impact of U.S. policy on developing world communities, and training in activism and leadership skills
+- Travel: An immersive, 10-day experience in Nicaragua—engaging with local experts, meeting local advocates funded by AJWS, training in activism and leadership skills and exploring the impact of U.S. policy on developing countries.

-- Rabbinical students, cantorial students and those enrolled in graduate programs for Jewish education or other positions of communal leadership are eligible.
-All applicants must be enrolled in a graduate program at the time of application and be able to participate in all components of the fellowship, including: orientation programming, the entire 8-10 day experience in the developing world and all post-trip engagements.
+- All applicants must be current students pursuing graduate-level training leading to a career of religious or professional leadership in the Jewish community and be able to participate in all components of the fellowship, including: orientation programming, the entire 8-10 day experience in the developing world and all post-trip engagements.

 - AJWS welcomes a diverse pool of applicants with regard to denominational affiliation, gender, race, ethnic origin, disability and sexual orientation.